withered-flowers/education-deploy-apps/readme.md

 have a build process for your assets, use your build's output directory.

 ?
 What do you want to use as your public directory? (public)
-# Gunakan folder www yang tadi sudah dibuat
+# Gunakan folder dist yang tadi sudah dibuat
-www
+dist

 ?
 Configure as a single-page app (rewrite all urls to /index.html)? (y/N) No